-The Board of Directors is pleased to recommended a final dividend of Re.
-0.03/- per Equity Share (3%) against the face value of Re.
+The Board of Directors is pleased to recommend a final dividend of Re.
+0.05 per Equity Share (5%) against the face value of Re.
 1/- of an equity share of the Company, subject to the approval by the Members of the Company at the ensuing Annual General Meeting.